openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 If the KubeVirt feature gate is enabled, KubeVirt will create the `IPAMClaims` for each multus non-default network, thus declaring intent of having persistent IP allocations for those interfaces.
+This could be further improved by having KubeVirt only create those for multus non-default network having the `allowPersistentIPs` knob enabled - KubeVirt already reads `NetworkAttachmentDefinition`s.
+Refactoring it to read those via informers would be good, to alleviate the API load.

 The IPAM CNI plugin will then react accordingly and if the NAD configuration allows it, allocate IPs from its pool - which will be persisted in the